 - To make your own icing sugar / powdered sugar: blend regular granulated sugar in a powerful blender or nutribullet until it becomes a fine powder.

-- Cocoa powder: do NOT use hot cocoa powder.
-I use Hershey's (US) or Nestle (AUS/UK) brand unsweetened cocoa powder.
-Avoid Dutch-processed 'cacao powder.'
+- Cocoa powder: I use Hershey's (US) or Nestle (AUS/UK) brand.
+Do NOT use hot cocoa powder or raw 'cacao powder.'

 - Milk: you can use an equal amount dairy-free milk or water if you wish.